 900 Red River at Cheer Up Charlie’s + 2908 Fruth St at Spider House, arloscurbside.com

 Fancy vegan food is how I would describe Bistro Vonish – their vegan mac & cheese is hands down my FAVORITE mac & cheese because it’s creamy but also crispy (they finish it on the flat top).

 Thai-style rolled ice cream food truck with vegan options.
 Stop by on your way into or out of Zilker Park/Barton Springs.

 1800 Barton Springs Rd, hollamode.com

-Hot mini donuts while bar hopping on Rainey Street.
+Hot mini donuts while bar hopping and listening to live music on Rainey Street.

 75 1/2 Rainey St, littlelucys.com